-Participating in an online chatroom could be tempting, particularly for individuals with anxiety.
+Participating in an online chat room could be tempting, particularly for individuals with anxiety.
 It is often a subtle way to share your feelings and learn from others about their experiences.
 To some, it can feel safe since it the participation is anonymous.
-Many chats are easily accessible and have a low barrier of entry.
-There is an appeal to being able to log in at any time of day and potentially find like minded people who appreciate your struggles.
+Many chat rooms are easily accessible and allow pretty much anyone to register.
+There is an appeal to being able to log in at any time of day and potentially find like minded people that can empathize with your struggles.
 It provides more personal interaction than simply researching a website on the topic.
 It’s therefore worth exploring the potential benefits and risks of signing up for an anxiety chat room.

-The anonymity of chat rooms can often make them feel like a safe space to put their guards down and share feelings that they are not comfortable discussing.
+The anonymity of chat rooms can often make them feel like a safe space to put their guards down and share feelings that they are normally not comfortable discussing.
 Having anonymity could protect people from the fear of being judged by people they know.
-Some chat communities promote a culture of acceptance and non judgment.
+Some chat communities promote a culture of acceptance and non-judgment.

 There can be a fruitful exchange of ideas and techniques that have proven to be helpful to participants.
-People can share what they have tried and discuss what methods have not been impactful.
-If it feels helpful to seek this support, process and exchange ideas, it may be a healthy outlet.
+People can share what they have tried and discuss what methods have not been effective.
+If it feels helpful to seek this support, process and exchange ideas, it may be a useful outlet.

 It can be useful to make sure you are not taking anything at face value and it can be beneficial to challenge the assumptions of what you are hearing.
 Additionally, chat rooms are generally unstructured and fluid, so therefore, typically lack controls and oversight.

-There can be a range to the quality of the type of chatroom and the community members it draws.
+There can be a range to the quality of the community members any particular chat room draws.
 There is a risk that false information is shared, and there is no guarantee that individuals participating are coming from a healthy place emotionally.
 Not having a regular moderator can create inconsistencies in the interactions.
-Hurtful comments and interactions can even occur.
-With anonymity can also come lack of accountability, leaving more space for people to be inappropriate or damaging in their exchanges or behaviors.
+Hurtful comments can be expressed and unpleasant interactions can occur.
+With anonymity, there is also a lack of accountability, leaving more space for people to be inappropriate or damaging in their exchanges or behaviors.

 Regardless, anxiety chat rooms should not be a replacement for therapeutic intervention.